Jurwen/Adaptive-grid-generation/README.md

 In this example, `cube6.msh` is the initial mesh file, `sphere.json` is the implicit function file, `0.01` is the threshold value, "IA" is the type of implicit complexes, `10000` is the maximum number of elements, and `0.05` is the shortest edge length.

 Examples from the paper can be found in the `data` folder, where each example contains a mesh file and a function file.
 If the example is a CSG, then it also includes a CSG tree file.
+Each figure folder also contains a `figure.sh` and a `figure.bat` file containing the exact commandline to produce the examples from the paper.

 ## Help